DivkovicD/ML-Engineer-w-MS-Azure/starter_files/README.md

 - Consuming deployed models' endpoints and utilizing Swagger tool, and
 - Creating and publishing pipeline.

+Ahother key point of the Project was to illustrate use of pipelines aspects, which is commonly known as Pipleine Automation.
+From efforts to automate pipelines we may conclude that machine learning operations can benefit greatly.
+Automation is important pillar of DevOps and it's principles and practices applied to machine learning and called MLOps for short.

 For the purpose of training the model, public data set "Bank Marketing" was used.
 This dataset was provided as URI containing csv file with records of data colected during direct marketing phone campaigns of banking inistitution.
 We were required to use Auto ML feature of Azure ML.
-Auto ML Instead of focusing on selecting and
+Auto ML is freeing machine learning professionals from task of sellecting the best performing model.
+Instead of focusing on selecting and tuning the model, which is most suitable to make predictions, machine learning professionals can focus on operationalizing and delivering result to end customer.
+Classification goal was to predict will or will not the client subscribe to term deposit, designated with variable 'y' and values 'yes'/'no'.

+Some areas for future improvements may be to set triggers to retrain the model when another (improved) dataset is available.
+For this purpose we would be needing to create Azure Logic App, provide condition, interval/frequency and URI of HTTP endpoint of the published pipeline.
+Another area of improvement may be setting Application Insights monitoring for Metrics of endpoints and setting Alerts, for instance on Failed Requests at web server.
+We may use metrics for performance improvements measures and alerts may be utilized to inform IT system staff about problems with deployed service, while some situations may be remedied by Azure automation.

 ## Architectural Diagram